 They are also emotionally attentive, and can usually pick up on the mood of their owners.

-Watch this funny Maine Coon cat performing tricks for it’s owner!
+Watch this funny Maine Coon cat performing tricks for its owner, on this Youtube video from the Youtube channel Maine Coon Felix.

 Please note that DNA tests are not yet 100% accurate.
-If you are still interested in buying a cat DNA, I recommend using this DNA test.
+If you are still interested in buying a cat DNA test, I recommend using this DNA test.
 It is available via Amazon, and the reviews rate it highly.

 Do I Have A Maine Coon Kitten?